background graphic

 Teams submit their final prototypes, posters, presentations, and supporting research materials.

-Winners will be revealed on April 17 at the HCI retreat.
-Celebrate your hard work and see if your team has reached the top three!
+Winners will be revealed on April 30 at the Awards Ceremony.
+Celebrate your hard work and see if your team has made it to the top three

 Eligibility